gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a restabilized re-promoted shared state that can then reopen a genuine second break corridor under stronger asymmetry without yet collapsing into renewed de-confirmation
 -	a second-arc re-promoted shared state that can then actually de-confirm into a weaker relational / separating downgrade once that second break corridor crosses threshold
 -	and a second-arc downgraded state that can then settle into a weaker relational plateau rather than accelerating immediately into clearer independent separation
+-	a second-arc downgraded state that can persist across another slice as a genuine weaker relational plateau rather than immediately loosening into clearer independent separation

 That is highly relevant to the RGPx framing of the prototype.